Xarray

 method:

-You can access coordinates in a similar manner.
-For datetime fields Xarray additionally offers a special dt
+You can access coordinates similarly.
+For datetime fields, Xarray provides a special dt

-Similarly you can also retrieve a whole dataset containing all variables and coordinates for a single data point in the
+You can also retrieve an entire dataset containing all variables and coordinates for a single data point using the isel

 Subsets of data

-You can also access a subsets of the data.
-Here are a couple of ways you can retrieve the first 3 and last 3 sun elevations.
+You can access subsets of the data as well.
+Here are methods to retrieve the first three and last three sun elevations.

 Filtering data

-For example, you can filter the dataset to only look at sun elevation values taken by cloud cover 0
+Xarray allows convenient filtering of datasets based on conditions.
+For example, filter a dataset to only include sun elevation values where cloud cover is 0

-You can combine conditions, for example to filter for sun elevation values between 45
+You can combine conditions to filter for sun elevation values between 45

 and 90